SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/01-arrays/projects/introduction-to-arrays/array-with-primitive-data-type/README.md

-# Creating an Array With Primitive Data Type
+# Array With Primitive Data Type
 ### Objective
 In the project, the main focus is a comprehensive understanding of arrays, such as declaring arrays, accessing elements using indexes, and performing operations on arrays.
 ### Concepts